KIMB-technologies/TaskTimeTerminate/README.md

 		- The repository contains an `TTTd.app` it will start `record.php` as background process
 			- `TTTd.app` will only work, if you use Homebrew for the PHP installation
 			- Also `TTTd.app` looks for TTT at `~/Applications/TaskTimeTerminate/`
-	- Create own Automator Application instead of `TTTd.app`
+	- Create own Automator Application as alternative to provided `TTTd.app`
-		- Open Automator.app and open a new Program
+		- Start Automator.app and open a new Program
 		- Select *Execute Shell Command* and `/bin/sh` as Shell
 		- Add a command like this in the textbox on the right
 		- `/usr/local/Cellar/php/*/bin/php /Users/<me>/Applications/TaskTimeTerminate/record.php &> /dev/null &`